South Australian Local Council By-Laws for the management of cats

 Depending on where you live, by-laws enforced by your local council may require your cat to be microchipped and/or registered (as a form of identification).

-If you live in one of the South Australian council areas listed below your cat is required to be micrcochipped:
+Whiile new laws are coming in from 1 July 2018, If you live in one of the South Australian council areas listed below, your cat is required to be micrcochipped now:

 It’s important to keep your microchip information up to date should you move or change your contact details.